 Umm…hello?
 Why didn’t I try this sooner?
 This seems to be a theme with me.
 (Remember the homemade almond milk?)

 Making homemade sunflower seed butter is super easy, inexpensive, and quick.
-It takes about 10 minutes or less to turn the seeds into butter.
+You’ll need a food processor, which is the most versatile kitchen appliance for a healthy lifestyle.
+If you don’t have one, get one!
+Then, it takes about 10 minutes or less to turn the seeds into butter.
 Here are a few tips and tricks I’ve learned in my experimentation: